SandsDX

 By Page Sands ·

-Key recommendation: Start with data infrastructure (Clay for enrichment), layer AI agents for research and personalization, and preserve human judgment for relationship-building and complex deals.
+The short version: Start with your data layer (Clay for enrichment), add AI agents for research and personalization, and keep humans where they matter most: relationships and complex deals.

 ZoomInfo + OutreachBuy contact lists, load into sequences, scale volume